 In 1925, Bulgarian Communist terrorists blew up the Sveta Nedelya Cathedral in the center city.
 During the 1930s and WWII, Bulgaria’s government allied itself with Nazi Germany.
 After the war, Sofia was the capital of the Communist People’s Republic of Bulgaria from 1946-1989.

-Nowadays, Bulgaria is a youthful democracy with a rich heritage.
+Nowadays, Bulgaria is a great place to see youthful democracy with a rich heritage in action.
 Our list of top 10 list of things to do in Sofia Bulgaria for first-timers will help acquaint you with this vibrant and welcoming capital.

-A Roman-era domed cylinder set on a square base, the St. George Rotunda in Sofia is believed to have been built on the site of a pagan temple.
-The Church of St George Sofia is famous for its five layers of frescoes which date back to the 4th century.
+A domed cylinder dating back to Roman times set on a square base, the St. George Rotunda in Sofia is believed to have been built on the site of a pagan temple.
+The Church of St George Sofia is one of the most important religious sites in the country, famous for its five layers of frescoes which date back to the 4th century.
 These had been painted over by the Ottomans in the 16th century when the church was converted to a mosque, and only recently re-discovered and restored.
-This is the oldest building in Sofi a, dating back to when the city was home to Emperors Galerius and Constantine the Great.
+This is the oldest building in Sofia, dating back to when the city was home to Emperors Galerius and Constantine the Great.

 The structure is part of a larger ruins grouping from the 3rd and 4th century which includes a Roman street, a basilica and other buildings.
 Holy relics pertaining to St. Ivan Rilski, the patron saint of Bulgaria are kept here.
 When we visited, a joyful christening with several generations present was taking place.